monkstone/processing.py-examples/README.markdown

 # processing.py experiments #

-Get [processing.py here] (https://github.com/jdf/processing.py) to get the processing-2.0 version you should clone the repository and re-compile it on your own machine see my [blog](http://secondcomingforprocessingpy.blogspot.co.uk/2012/11/getting-started.html) for details.
+Get [processing.py here] (https://github.com/jdf/processing.py) it is now as simple as downloading and unzipping.
+But to make it easier why use jEdit as you first ide see [blog](http://secondcomingforprocessingpy.blogspot.co.uk/2012/11/getting-started.html) for details.

 ## What is processing.py ##